adriaandebolle/Thesis-2016-KULeuven/Structured-Packing/README.md

-Here a scripts to make a simple cubic and body centred cubic packing.
+Here are scripts to make a simple cubic and body centred cubic packing.